 As most of you probably know, we have been expecting a revised Regulation CC for years now.
 Sure, there were a few updates to Subparts A, C & D, such as new requirements for mobile deposit endorsements that went into effect on July 1, 2018, but what we are really waiting on are the revisions to Subpart B. Subpart B to Regulation CC - which is the section of the rule that relates to funds availability and check holds - is terribly written, terribly out-of-date, and has been on the list to be redone by the CFPB for years now.
-In fact, Regulation CC has been on the CFPB agenda as a Reg that will be released later in the year, for years.
+In fact, Regulation CC has been on the CFPB agenda as one of the banking regulations that will be released later in the year, for years.

 We shall see.